-aspect Character: filter for records with these annotation aspects.
-Possible values are functional and locational. source Character: filter for records with these annotation sources.
+data An intercell annotation data frame as provided by intercell.
+Character: allow only these values in the category column. categories Character: allow records only from these resources. resources parent Character: filter for records with these parent categories.
+Character: filter for records with these annotation scopes.
+Possible values are scope generic and specific.
+Character: filter for records with these annotation aspects.
+Possible values are aspect functional and locational. source Character: filter for records with these annotation sources.
 Possible values are composite and resource\specific.
 Logical: if TRUE only transmitters, if FALSE only non-transmitters will be setransmitter lected, if NULL it has no effect. receiver Logical: works the same way as transmitters. secreted Logical: works the same way as transmitters. plasma\membrane\peripheral Logical: works the same way as transmitters. plasma\membrane\transmembrane Logical: works the same way as transmitters. proteins Character: filter for annotations of these proteins.
 Gene symbols or UniProt IDs can be used.
 Character: filter for records with these causal roles.
 Possible values are transmitter causality and receiver.
 The filter applied simultaneously to the transmitter and receiver arguments, it's just a different notation for the same thing.
 Character: filter for records with these localization topologies.
 Possible values topology are secreced, plasma\membrane\peripheral and plasma\membrane\transmembrane; the shorter notations sec, pmp and pmtm can be used.
 Has the same effect as the logical type arguments, just uses a different notation.
-Ignored.
+Ignored. . . .